 For more info on Houston’s company visit www.houstonkraft.com

 Such an amazing story that really moves people.
-Thank You for sharing this story with us, keep up the kind acts!!!about 2 years ago
+Thank You for sharing this story with us, keep up the kind acts!!!over 2 years ago

 Thank you for sharing.
 It seems for several years my kindness has taken a back seat to what sadly has become the 'norm' of not caring, selfish actions and little to no true kindness.
 Today I take one more step back into my norm of kindness.
 It is time to make Kindness matter and more of the norm.
 Thank you and wishing you many kindness acts toward you and to give away.